-Back From Red: Recovering Failing Projects describes the key elements in recovering red projects.
-It is based on the process developed while recovering dozens of projects.
+Back From Red: Recovering Failing Projects describes the key elements in recovering troubled projects using the process developed by Mr. Williams to recover dozens of projects.
 It covers:

 - The four-step process to recover a project:

-- Audit: The unbiased acquisition of data about the people and the project.
+- Audit: Gathering unbiased data about the people and the project.

 - Analysis: Analyzing the data to determine root causes of problems and developing the new project plan.

-- Negotiation: Arriving at an acceptable solution for both the supplier and the customer.
+- Negotiation: Arriving at and selling an acceptable solution for both the supplier and the customer.

-- Execute: Implementing the plan and corrective actions.
+- Execution: Executing the plan and corrective actions.

-- The major ways to keep projects from failing.
+- The major actions to keep projects from failing.